aimas/TuniErp-8.0/doc/reference/javascript.rst

     inverse operation to :func:`equal`

-Getting an Odoo instance
+Getting an TuniERP instance
 ------------------------

-The Odoo instance is the base through which most Odoo Web modules behaviors (functions, objects, …) are accessed.
+The TuniERP instance is the base through which most TuniERP Web modules behaviors (functions, objects, …) are accessed.
 As a result, the test framework automatically builds one, and loads the module being tested and all of its dependencies inside it.
 This new instance